jamesericdavidson/jamesdavidson.xyz/content/podcast/index.md

     - "about"
     - "podcast"
 date: 2025-01-01
-description: "Hear human interest stories from across the globe - including subject matter experts on sustainability, human rights, and entrepreneurship."
+description: "Interviews with interesting individuals - hear from entrepreneurs, innovators, and creators."
 h1: "Jibber Jabber with Jim"
 image: "/jibberjabberwithjim/sean-tilson-testimonial.webp"
 slug: "jibberjabberwithjim"